DevwellOrg/DevWellOpenSource/Topics/HTML and CSS/Courses/Getting Started With HTML and CSS/Lessons/004/lesson.md

 # Status: DONE

 That was pretty epic...
-We got a load done and now"
+We got a load done and now we're able to make new branches, make pull requests, as well as learning a bunch of useful HTML and CSS.
+A developer's day isn't just about coding, it's also about being able to use a modern and professional workflow that will almost certainly involve Git and GitHub (or GitLab, BitBucket which are equivalent).

 ## Skills / Technologies